-State Representative Mitch Bolinsky is serving his fifth term in the Connecticut General Assembly, proudly representing his hometown, Newtown.
+State Representative Mitch Bolinsky is serving his sixth term in the Connecticut General Assembly, proudly representing his hometown, Newtown.

 Representative Bolinsky is dedicated to providing caring constituent service to the children, families, seniors and businesses in town.
 His focus on economic development and job creation has made him a highly effective advocate for the people of the 106th District.